civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 252.5

-    **If**, under section 252 or 252.4, a registrant at a particular time pays to, or credits in favour of, a person an amount on account of a rebate and
+    If, under section 252 or 252.4, a registrant at a particular time pays to, or credits in favour of, a person an amount on account of a rebate and

   **(2)** Subsection (1) comes into force on January 1, 2018 but does not apply in respect of any rebate under section 252.1 of the Act in respect of a supply made before that day.